DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 ![Image](images/javascript-run-out-side.png)

 ---

-### 📘Javascript on the server Side
+### 📘Node Vs Javascript

-* Node is not a language.
-Its a Server Environment but Code syntax of javascript and Node is same (but it is not exactly same).
+* Node is not a language or any framework.
+Its a runtime Environment but Code syntax of javascript and Node is same (but it is not exactly same).

-* Build fast, highly scalable network applications (back-end) like create api, database connections but javascript not.
+* Build fast, highly scalable network applications (back-end) like create api, due to their non-blocking asynchronous nature.
+Its a default behavior of node.

-* Node.js can access file system but javascript not.
+* Node.js can access file system, Operating system, Database but javascript not.

 * Node can connect with Database but javascript not.